Advice on potential COVID-19 related scams

 If someone knocks at your door claiming to be from a company or organisation, first check their ID carefully.
 If you’re not happy, then ask the person to wait outside, shut the door and contact the organisation by using a trusted method.
 If they’re genuine, they’ll understand.

 Be aware of online scams and courier fraud by text

 Fraudsters may well exploit this unprecedented situation to prey on others.
 They may try to target those helping vulnerable people or those in self-isolation.
 The rise in home deliveries of online purchases is also being exploited.
 They may send COVID-19-themed phishing emails or postal and courier related text messages in an attempt to:

 - get you to reveal personal and financial details

 The advice around fraud and cyber-crime has not changed because of this virus.
-The most important thing to remember is if you are contacted by someone you don’t know, in person or online be cautious.
-If something doesn’t feel right then it probably isn’t.
-If you can’t be sure, check with someone you trust, or the Police.
+The most important thing to remember is if you're contacted by someone you don’t know, in person or online, be cautious.
+If something doesn’t feel right, then it probably isn’t.
+If you can’t be sure, check with someone you trust or the police.

 Page last updated: 16 March 2022